mefellows/gvalidator/trunk/readme.txt

 GValidator Change Log
 ----------------------------------------------------------------
+0.5.49
+--

+Major updates include:
+ - Internationalisation and translation file support added.
+ - Easy configuration, and form specific configuration via class names and id's
+ - Simple plugin file support
+ - Empty fields now have separate error messages
+ - Form level validation can be passed to a function handler via configuration
+ - Form level validation errors can be displayed in a container div via a configuration option
+ - Element
+ - DEPRECATION of the following params
+   - ENABLE_COMPACT_MESSAGES (replace with config option eMsgFormat: 'compact')
+   - ICON_* (replaced by config options icons: {error: 'image/path', info...} )

 0.4.30
 --
 Bug fix (Issue 4).
 Generic text field did not take 'required' flag into consideration, and is now more closely related to AbstractTextField, in that it has a universal 'this.regex' predicate.